nim-lang/Nim/doc/lib.rst

   module.

 * `net <net.html>`_
   This module implements a high-level sockets API.
-It will replace the ``sockets`` module in the future.
+It replaces the ``sockets`` module.

 * `nativesockets <nativesockets.html>`_
   This module implements a low-level sockets API.